Wowe-Peanut/Snail/README.md

 - [ ] Animation saving & replaying
   - Saving just outmost positions and normals to file

+- [ ] Investigate time-dependent forces (e.g. simulating viscoelasticity where the speed of the deformation plays a role in the force that is applied back)

 # Notes:
 - ALWAYS CHECK CMAKELIST FOR DEBUG/RELEASE